 Internal organs and blood vessels can be damaged during surgery.
 Again, doctors are careful to do as little damage as possible.

 Some people have reactions to the drugs used (anesthesia) or other medicines needed during surgery.
 Although rare, these can be serious because they can cause dangerously low blood pressure.
-Your heart rate, breathing rate, blood pressure, and other signs will be watched closely throughout the surgery to look for this.
+Your heart rate, breathing rate, blood pressure, and other signs will be watched closely throughout the surgery to prevent, look for, or correct this.

 Surgery can lead to problems with other organs, such as the lungs, heart, or kidneys.
 These problems are very rare but can be life-threatening.
 They are more likely to happen to people who already have problems with these organs.
 This is why doctors get a complete medical history and do tests to look for possible risks before surgery is done.

 Almost everyone has some pain after surgery.
 Pain is normal, but it should not be allowed to slow down your recovery.
-There are many ways to deal with surgical pain.
-Medicines for pain range from aspirin and acetaminophen (Tylenol®) to stronger drugs, like codeine and morphine.
+There are many ways to deal with and help control surgical pain.
+Medicines for pain can range from acetaminophen (Tylenol) to anti-inflammatory medicines or stronger drugs, like morphine.

-A lung infection (pneumonia) can occur, especially in patients with reduced lung function, such as smokers.
+A lung infection (pneumonia) can occur, especially in patients with reduced lung function, such as people who have a chronic lung illness or people who smoke.
 Doing deep breathing exercises as soon as possible after surgery helps lessen this risk.

-Other infections can develop within the body, especially if the stomach or intestines were opened during the operation.
-Doctors take great care to try to prevent this.
+Other infections can develop within the body, especially if the stomach or intestines were opened during the operation, or if a catheter to drain urine was used and left in place for a while.
+Doctors and nurses check for infection and monitor any changes in your temperature, skin or wounds to try to prevent this.
 But if it happens, antibiotics will be needed.

 Some body functions, such as bowel activity, can be slow to recover and can sometimes become serious, too.
+Your energy level can drop, too.
 Getting out of bed and walking around as soon as possible after surgery can help lower this risk.

 Ask if there could be any long-term effects from the surgery.
 Long-term side effects depend on the type of surgery done.
-You might want to ask about effects on fertility if surgery is being done on your reproductive organs.
+You might want to ask about effects on your ability to have a baby or father a child (fertility) if surgery is being done on or around your reproductive organs.
 People who have colorectal cancer surgery may need an opening in the belly to which the end of the colon is attached (a colostomy).
 Men having their prostate removed (radical prostatectomy) are at risk for losing control of their urine (incontinence) or becoming unable to get or keep an erection (impotence).
 Your doctor should talk to you about the possible long-term effects of surgery before the operation.